16 Best Places to Visit in Poland

 Path through the Gasienicowa Valley in Tatra Mountains

-The Tatra Mountains and National Park form a natural border between Slovakia and Poland, though most of the mountain range falls into Slovakia.
-Because there are no borders between EU countries anymore, it's now possible to hike between countries easily.
+The Tatra Mountains and National Park form a natural border between Slovakia and Poland.
+Though most of the mountain range falls into Slovakia, you can hike between countries easily.
 The Polish side of the park has over 270 kilometers of hiking trails.

 Poland's highest mountain, Rysy, is located in the Polish Tatras.
 At 2,500 meters, it's the highest Tatras peak in either country that can be climbed without a park guide.
 In addition, the park is home to over 600 caves, with the limestone cave system, Wielka Sniezna, being the longest (23 kilometers) and deepest (824 meters).